-Gluten is a protein that helps give wheat dough its elasticity and makes bread soft and chewy.
+Gluten is a protein that helps give the wheat dough its elasticity and makes bread soft and chewy.

 Yeast is a microorganism that is a member of the fungi family.
 As it ferments, it releases carbon dioxide that makes bread rise.